Metro (Minnesota): Lines

-The current Metro system consists of eight lines.
+The current Metro system consists of 10 lines.
 There are two light rail lines: the Blue Line, which runs from Target Field in downtown Minneapolis to Minneapolis-St Paul International Airport and the Mall of America, and the Green Line, which runs from Target Field through the University of Minnesota to Union Depot in downtown Saint Paul.
-Two bus rapid transit (BRT) lines operate primarily on freeways: the Red Line, which serves as an southward extension of the Blue Line across along Cedar Avenue where it connects with southern suburbs at four different stations, and the Orange Line, which runs along Interstate 35W from downtown Minneapolis south into Richfield, Bloomington and Burnsville.
-One BRT line, the Gold Line, operates primarily on a bus-only guideway parallel to Interstate 94.
-Finally, the arterial BRT A, B, C, and D lines, serving the Snelling, Selby-Lake, Penn, and Chicago-Fremont corridors respectively, serve as upgrades to existing local bus routes and connect with other Metro lines at certain shared stations.
+Bus rapid transit (BRT) lines named for a color operate primarily on freeways and bus-only guideways, including the Red Line, which serves as an southward extension of the Blue Line across along Cedar Avenue where it connects with southern suburbs at four different stations, and the Orange Line, which runs along Interstate 35W from downtown Minneapolis south into Richfield, Bloomington and Burnsville.
+In addition, the Gold Line, operates primarily on a dedicated transitway parallel to Interstate 94, the region's first BRT route to do so.
+Finally, the six arterial BRT lines, named with letters, serve various corridors throughout the metro and operate in mixed traffic, with transit advantages such as transit signal priority and bus lanes.
+The A, B, C, D, and E Lines function as upgrades to existing local bus routes and connect with other Metro lines at certain shared stations.

-The main hub of the system is Target Field Station in downtown Minneapolis, which connects to the Blue, Green, Orange, C, and D Lines.
-Mall of America Station is also a hub, serving the Blue, Red, and D Lines.
-Saint Paul Union Depot is envisioned as an additional future hub, currently connecting to the Green, Gold, and B Lines.
+The main hub of the system is downtown Minneapolis, which is served by the Blue, Green, Orange, C, D, and E Lines, with future connections planned for the Gold, F, H, and K Lines.
+Mall of America station is also a hub, served by the Blue, Red, and D Lines, with planned service through the J Line.
+Saint Paul Union Depot is envisioned as an additional future hub, currently connecting to the Green, Gold, and B Lines and the Bronze and G Lines in the future.

 Most trains and buses run at least every 15 minutes throughout the day, with reduced schedules at night and on weekends, and have transit advantages such as bus lanes and transit signal priority.
 All routes feature enhanced station amenities such as heating, pay-at-the-station boarding, and electronic NexTrip displays that show predicted real-time departure information.
 Predicted real-time departure information and route planning is also available through Metro Transit's website.